• Care Home

 Good

 Bishops Corner is a care home providing residential care for up to nine adults with learning disabilities.
-In particular they provide residential care for people with Prader-Willi Syndrome (PWS).
+They provide residential care for people with Prader-Willi Syndrome (PWS).
+There were 9 people currently living in the service.